-Documents required for the change/conversion from Temporary Visitor (9a) to Student Visa (9f):
+Documents required for change/conversion from Temporary Visitor (9a) to Student Visa (9f):

-- 1. Duly notarized letter of request stating that all documents submitted were legally obtained from the corresponding government agencies - 2.
-General Application Form duly accomplished and notarized (BI Form No. MCL-07-01) - Original copy of the Notice of Acceptance (NOA) containing a clear impression of the school's official dry seal and a duly notarized written endorsement from the school for the conversion of the applicant's status signed by the school registrar - 4.
-Original copy of a medical certificate issued by the Bureau of Quarantine and International Health Surveillance or a government medical institution with competence to certify that the applicant is not afflicted with any dangerous, contagious, or loathsome disease and is mentally fit
+- 1. Duly notarized letter request from the applicant, with a statement that all documents submitted were legally obtained from the corresponding government agencies - 2.
+General Application Form duly accomplished and notarized (BI Form No. MCL-07-01) - Original copy of the Notice of Acceptance (NOA) containing a clear impression of the school's official dry seal and a duly notarized written endorsement from the school for the conversion of the applicant's status signed by the school Registrar - 4.
+Original copy of Medical certificate issued by the Bureau of Quarantine and International Health Surveillance or a government medical institution with competence to certify that the applicant is not afflicted with any dangerous, contagious or loathsome disease and is mentally fit - 5.
+Photocopy of applicant's passport showing its biographical page, admission and authorized stay of at least 20 days from date of filing a.1.
+One (1) original copy of High School (Secondary) Permanent Record a.2.
+Certificate of Graduation

-- 5. Police Clearance from country of origin - 6.
-Photocopy of applicant's passport showing its biographical page, admission and authorized stay of at least 20 days from date of filing - 7.
-National Intelligence Coordinating Agency (NICA) Clearance.
-The NICA Form is sent to NICA Office in Manila for evaluation and approval which requires 10-15 working days - 8.
-Bureau of Immigration (BI) Clearance Certificate - 9.
-Eight (8) pcs.
-2"×2" colored ID pictures taken within the last six months - 10.
-School credentials for admission purposes:

-For High School Graduate Students
+- National Intelligence Coordinating Agency (NICA) Clearance.
+The NICA Form is sent to NICA Office in Manila for evaluation and approval which requires 10-15 working days - 7.
+Bureau of Immigration (BI) Clearance Certificate - 8.
+8 pieces 2 x 2 colored pictures taken within the last six months - 9.
+School Credentials for admission purposes: - 10.
+High School Graduate